Priyesh1216/Priyesh1216/README.md

 I'm an intermediate Java & Python developer from Montreal, Quebec.

-- I'm currently a student at Concordia University in Montreal in the **Co-op Software Engineering Program (B.Eng)** and working as a Developer intern at IBM Montreal for the 2025 Winter Term.
-I am seeking a Summer 2025 internship!
+- I'm currently a student at Concordia University in Montreal in the **Co-op Software Engineering Program (B.Eng)** and was a Developer intern at IBM Montreal for the 2025 Winter Term.
+I am seeking a Fall 2025 internship!

 - 🔭 I’m currently working on **a Cover Letter generator personalized for specific job applications and your resume!**